andresgomezfrr/normalizer/docs/_posts/2017-02-14-custom-functions.md

 order: 5
 ---

+## Functions Library

+Currently there are custom functions developed for specific purposes.
+They allow you to process different kind of information.

+You can check them at: [Normalizer functions](http://wizzie.io/normalizer-functions/)

+## Development

 On this section, we are trying to explain how to develop your own functions.
 All the function classes implement the [Function](https://github.com/wizzie-io/normalizer/blob/master/service/src/main/java/io/wizzie/ks/normalizer/funcs/Function.java) interface.